Perpetuuiti Listed by dragonforce Ransomware Group

 An initial analysis of the structure and names of the files revealed that the directory contains software source codes, configuration and installation files, backup copies of information systems, database structures and dumps, as well as financial, administrative, operational, and technical documentation related to the functioning of the organization's IT systems.
 However, the presence or absence of personal data, including contact telephone numbers, cannot be reliably confirmed without additional analysis of the contents of the backups and databases, which indicates a potential area of risk i

-On February 5, 2026, the ransomware group known as dragonforce added Perpetuuiti to its public leak site, confirming that it had exfiltrated internal files from the organization during a ransomware attack.
+On February 5, 2026, the ransomware group known as dragonforce added Perpetuuiti to its public leak site, claiming that it had exfiltrated internal files from the organization during a ransomware attack.

 Public reporting on the dragonforce leak site indicates the stolen directory includes software source codes, configuration and installation files, backup copies of information systems, database structures and dumps, plus financial, administrative, operational, and technical documentation related to Perpetuuiti’s IT systems.
 The exact number of people affected remains unknown.
 Available reporting describes uncertainty around whether personal data such as contact telephone numbers was included, noting that only deeper analysis of the backups and databases could confirm this.
 The data was taken as part of a typical ransomware operation that combines encryption with data theft for extortion.